Stability-AI/StableStudio/packages/create-stablestudio-plugin/templates/default/README.md

 ## Deploying

 - explain pushing to github to make CI build and create artifacts stablestudio can import

+> you have to grant "Read and write permissions" in the "workflow permissions" section in repository actions settings for the action to work.
 ```
 git push
 ```